A Recognised Need

 Many of our consultants have spent twenty years or more learning their profession and this doesn’t stop.
 Medicine constantly develops, so the skills of those involved must keep pace.

-All our staff are encouraged to continue training and to discuss, to share.
+All our staff are encouraged to continue training and to discuss what they learn, to share.
 During treatment, treatment planning, or at any time, the opinions of all are welcomed and respected.

-This can help with a variety of aspects, including the need to bring ethical care.
+This can help with a range of aspects, including the need to bring ethical care.
 Above all, expanded knowledge helps to ensure the best treatment for our patients and the best results.

-An environment where all staff are valued brings an additional benefit.
-Everyone is focused, confident and relaxed, working in a place where staff and patients feel they truly belong.
+An environment where all staff are valued brings an extra benefit.
+Everyone is focused, confident and relaxed, working in a place where they feel they belong.

-A good route to encourage and retain the best staff, although the difference seen in the way patients respond to treatment is the greatest pleasure.
+A good route to encourage and retain the finest staff, although the difference seen in the way patients respond to treatment is the greatest pleasure.